What does consent mean?

 The legal side of consent

 Many people therefore believe that a written contract that states consent protects them in the event of a false accusation.
-In fact, so-called slave or game contracts generally only have symbolic and no legal effect.
+In fact, so-called slave or play contracts generally only have symbolic and no legal effect.
 Nevertheless, they can be used as evidence, for example, to determine whether there was justifiable consent to bodily harm.
 Another option would be to initiate friends together.
 In the event of a false accusation, there is no guarantee of impunity, but it can still help.

 You’re kinky, always playing with consent and want to show it? #ExpressYourKink with the items from the Deviance Shop!
 Here you’ll find a wide selection of everyday clothing, accessories, and decorative items with matching terms and designs.